Why Change is Difficult

 - We have underestimated our need to ‘belong’ and feel connected to others

 - Work is increasingly collaborative and our ability to navigate the social landscape is more important than ever

 The trouble is that our brains are constantly looking out for danger.
 They focus on anything that may be threatening, to try and keep us safe.
 Our brains are always subconsciously trying to predict what will happen next, to protect us.
 This means that they don’t like uncertainty.

 As humans, we need support and guidance on new ways of working if we’re to be successful in a world where change is the norm, where uncertainty is here to stay, and where our future depends on our being able to be adaptive and innovative amidst the unknown.

 None of this comes naturally to us, which is why books like Hilary Scarlett’s are so important and why the Agile Business Consortium is working to promote cultural change in organisations.

 Many of us will have been told that our brains stop developing at 25 years old.
 The exciting news is that this is largely untrue and that the areas of the brain where there’s most potential for continuing development are those most useful to organisations – social skills and emotional intelligence for instance.

 Once we understand all this, I think the BBC’s job advert makes a lot more sense.
 Heads of Change are invaluable in understanding what’s needed to sustain the safe environment needed for our brains to be adaptive within a fast-moving environment that’s rife with uncertainty.

-Hilary Scarlett’s Neuroscience for Organizational Change: An evidence-based practical guide to managing change is available from Kogan Page
+Her book Neuroscience for Organizational Change: An evidence-based practical guide to managing change is available from Kogan Page

 The material published in the Blog area of this website, is provided independently by our bloggers and any opinions expressed are those of the individuals and not necessarily of the Agile Business Consortium.
 The Agile Business Consortium does not accept any legal responsibility for any content or opinion published in the Blog area of this website.